A1C — See: Glycosylated hemoglobin test (HbA1C)

-Carbohydrate — one of the three main classes of foods and a source of energy.
-Carbohydrates are mainly sugars and starches that the body breaks down into glucose (a simple sugar that the body can use to feed its cells).
+Carbohydrate — one of the three main classes of nutrients and a source of energy.
+Carbohydrates are mainly sugars and starches that the body breaks down into glucose.

 Cardiologist — a doctor who takes care of people with heart disease; a heart specialist.

-Certified diabetes educator (CDE) — a health care professional who is certified by the American Association of Diabetes Educators to teach people with diabetes how to manage their condition.
+Certified diabetes educator (CDE) — a health care professional who has met special requirements and is certified by the National Certification Board for Diabetes Educators to teach people with diabetes how to manage their condition.

 Cholesterol — a waxy, odorless substance made by the liver that is an essential part of cell walls and nerves.
 Cholesterol plays an important role in body functions such as digestion and hormone production.
 In addition to being produced by the body, cholesterol comes from animal foods that we eat.
 Too much cholesterol may cause a build-up in the artery walls and lead to atherosclerosis.

-Coma — a severe emergency in which a person is not conscious because his or her blood glucose (sugar) is too high or too low.
+Coma — a severe emergency in which a person is not conscious.
+Severe high or low blood sugar can cause a coma.

 Dawn phenomenon — a sudden rise in blood glucose levels in the early morning hours.
-This sometimes happens in people with type 1 diabetes and (rarely) in people with type 2 diabetes.
+This is more common in people with type 1 diabetes than type 2 diabetes.

 Dehydration — great loss of body water.
 If a person with diabetes has a very high blood sugar level, it causes increased water loss, and the person becomes very thirsty.

-Delta cell — a type of cell in the pancreas which regulate other pancreatic hormones.
+Delta cell — a type of cell in the pancreas which releases other pancreatic hormones.